What Is the Most Recognizable Logo in the World? A Practical Look

 Common ways researchers measure logo recognition

-If you want to understand what is the most popular logo in the world, you need to know what “popular” means in measurement terms.
-Researchers typically use a mix of surveys and behavioral signals to estimate familiarity.
-These can produce different outcomes because they reward different kinds of awareness.
+To find what is the most popular logo in the world, you first need to define "popular."
+Researchers use surveys and data to gauge familiarity.
+Each method rewards a different type of awareness.
+Results vary.

 Here are the main measurement approaches you'll see: